percula/planter_docs/content/en/docs/plants/varieties/index.md

 url: "plants/varieties"
 ---

-Trying to recall whether that tomato plant was a beefsteak or a brandywine?
+Trying to remember whether that tomato plant was a beefsteak or a brandywine?
 Use varieties when planning your garden in Planter!

 To add specific varieties of plants to your garden: